onwidget/astrowind/src/content/post/landing.md

 **Focus**: To secure a long-term commitment from the visitor.

-**Key Distinctive Feature**: Unlike "Click-through Landing Pages" that lead to a one-time action, these aim for a recurring commitment.
+**Key Differentiator**: Unlike "Click-through Landing Pages" that lead to a one-time action, these aim for a recurring commitment.

 **Example**: A magazine promoting its monthly subscription, detailing exclusive articles and special subscriber-only benefits.